 Dress for the Weather – The weather in Louisiana changes from day to day.
 One day you might be wearing shorts and the next day there could be a hard freeze.
 Last year it was pretty chilly at Christmastime and we made sure to wear our gloves and hats.
 This year you might need a raincoat.
 Keep in mind that the levee is windy.

 Get there early – If you are parking and spending the evening, you’ll want to get to the area by 4:30 and before the sun goes down so that you can see what’s around where you decide to park.
 Also, make sure you have a means of egress for your vehicle or you may find yourself blocked in and stuck longer than you planned.
 Be sure to check out our driving directions for Louisiana Christmas Eve Bonfires.

 Have a Picnic – Many people who live along the levee near the bonfires will have private house parties for friends and family.
 There will be a few churches and food trucks dotted along the river road, but be sure to pack yourself drinks and snacks to last through the evening, just in case.
-We made a gallon of adult beverages for my aunt and I, while the kids enjoyed soft drinks and the dads had a few beers early in the evening.
+We made a gallon of adult beverages for my aunt and I, while the kids enjoyed soft drinks.
 We also brought along a few blankets to spread out in the field near our vehicle so that we could observe the bonfires while we ate.

 Bring some cash – If you decide to purchase some of the homemade goodies to nosh on while at the levee, cash in small bills will get you fed.

 Bathrooms are few and far between – There aren’t really any bathrooms, so be sure to keep this in mind.
 My aunt and I did find one Port-O-Potty as we walked along the river road, but it was dark.
 This would be a good reason to have a pocket flash light with you.